no2key/zq/zst/README.md

 * the reassembly section,
 * and the trailer.

-Thus layout is designed so an implementation can buffer metadata in memory and write column data as vectors in a natural order to the data section (based on the volume statistics of each column), then write the metadata into the reassembly section along with the trailer at the end.
+This layout is designed so that an implementation can buffer metadata in memory while writing column data in a natural order to the data section (based on the volume statistics of each column), then write the metadata into the reassembly section along with the trailer at the end.
 This allows a zng stream to be converted to a zst object